George Floyd protests in New York City: Defunding the NYPD

 On June 3, hundreds of former and current de Blasio administration staffers signed a statement regarding the police response to the protests.
 It made several demands including defunding the NYPD, decreasing its budget from $6 billion to $5 billion.
 Three days later, staffers on the administration's Office of Criminal Justice issued another statement which likewise called for specific reforms, again including defunding the NYPD.
-Defunding the police is also one of the demands made by protesters, moving part of the NYPD's budget to support communities in other ways.
+Defunding the police and moving part of the NYPD's budget to support communities in other ways was also one of the demands made by protesters.
 On June 7, de Blasio announced that "we are committed to shifting resources to ensure that the focus is on our young people" and "doing that ... in a way that we are certain continues to ensure that this city will be safe".
 The NYPD's annual budget is $6 billion, out of a total city budget of $90 billion.
 De Blasio did not specify how much funding would be diverted, and expressed intent to work with the City Council to come up with a plan before the July 1 budget deadline.
 On June 12, the City Council announced that it would be working to cut $1 billion from the budget for 2021.
 The Police Benevolent Association responded by saying "For decades, every time a city agency failed at its task, the city's answer was to take the job away and give it to the NYPD. if the City Council wants to give responsibilities back to those failing agencies, that's their choice.
 But they will bear the blame ...
 They won't be able to throw cops under the bus anymore."

 As the budget deadline approached, protesters convened in City Hall Park to "Occupy City Hall", filling the park day and night to call for reducing the NYPD budget.

 On June 30, the City Council passed a budget which removes $1 billion from the NYPD.
-It cancels plans to hire 1,160 new police and transfers responsibility to monitor vending, homeless populations, and schools to other entities.
+It canceled plans to hire 1,160 new officers and transferred responsibility to monitor vending, homeless populations, and schools to other entities.
 According to The New York Times, the details of the budget "seemed to please no one".
 Those seeking reforms to policing did not think it went far enough, while others pointed to increasing crime rates in the city at the time.
-The budget does not halt a different wave of police hiring planned for October, while it does continue a freeze on many other city employees like teachers.
-Jumaane Williams cited an obscure law requiring the Public Advocate to authorize collection of real estate taxes, and threatened not to do so if the next class of officers was not also canceled.
+The budget did not cancel a different wave of police hiring planned for October 2020, while it did continue a freeze on many other city employees like teachers.